Navigating the Resources Page

 If you specify two or more keywords for different categories, the criteria will logically be interpreted with an AND.
 For example, g:AWS ds:EBS will return DataSources that contain "EBS" in their names and are members of groups that contain "AWS" in their names.

-Filters are applied to the active view of the resource tree.
+Filters are applied to the active view of the Resources tree.
 In other words, it will limit the current view of the tree, not return all resources that match the filter criteria.
-For example, if your resource tree is currently focused on a single device group, only resources from that current group that match the filter will display.
+For example, if your Resources tree is currently focused on a single device group, only resources from that current group that match the filter will display.

-The resource tree has two views, represented by tabs: the device view, which carries the bulk of the functionality, and the favorites view, which allows you to customize a list of your most frequently viewed devices, cloud resources, device groups, instances, DataSources, and other LogicModules in one convenient view.
+The Resources tree has three views, represented by tabs: the device view, which carries the bulk of the functionality, the services view which is discussed in the following section, and the favorites view, which allows you to customize a list of your most frequently viewed devices, cloud resources, device groups, instances, DataSources, and other LogicModules in one convenient view.

 As discussed in the Toolbar Header section of this support article, resources can be added to favorites by clicking the star icon button, located in the detail panel's toolbar.

-The Resource page's detail panel provides additional details and functionality for the resource that is selected in the resource tree.
+The Resources page's detail panel provides additional details and functionality for the resource that is selected in the Resources tree.
 At the top left of the detail panel, the breadcrumb and description for the selected resource displays beneath its name.
-Clicking on any portion of the breadcrumb will change the focus of the resource tree and detail panel to the new level selected.
+Clicking on any portion of the breadcrumb will change the focus of the Resources tree and detail panel to the new level selected.

 The detail panel also displays a series of tabs for the selected resource.
 The tabs available for a resource vary depending upon the type of resource it is, although there is considerable overlap among resources.
 For example, DataSources have a slightly different set of tabs than instances.